-The bill amends the Revised School Code by adding Section 1280h, which mandates the Michigan Department of Education to assign letter grades (A, B, C, D, or F) to public schools based on specific performance indicators starting with the 2025-2026 school year.
+The proposed bill amends the Revised School Code by adding Section 1280h, which mandates the Michigan Department of Education to assign letter grades (A, B, C, D, or F) to public schools based on specific performance indicators starting from the 2025-2026 school year.
 These indicators include pupil proficiency in mathematics and English language arts, adequate growth in these subjects, progress of English language learners, high school graduation rates, and the academic performance of the school's pupils compared to similar public schools.

 Statutes affected: Senate Introduced Bill: 380.1, 380.1852